 high risk for cervical cancer.
 However, if you test positive more than once, your risk may go up and you should discuss further evaluation with your doctor;

 - Are immunosuppressed or are being treated with immunosuppressive medications;

 - Have symptoms, such as abnormal bleeding, that have not been fully evaluated;

 - Smoke, which may increase your risk if you have already been infected with HPV.
 Quitting smoking may help your body more effectively get rid of HPV.

 Onset of sexual activity: If you are immunosuppressed or being treated with immunosuppressant medication, you should have your first Pap test with the onset of sexual activity, and then annually if the tests are normal.

 21+: If you're healthy, you should have your first Pap screening test at age 21, and if it's normal, get one every three years until age 65.

 30+: If you have had adequate and normal screening in your 20s, you may continue Pap testing every three years if results remain normal, or you may be screened with a combination of a Pap test and a high-risk HPV test every five years, if all results remain normal.
+Recent recommendations from the U.S. Preventive Services Task Force (USPSTF) offer an additional cervical cancer screening option for low risk women ages 30 to 65.
+In addition to selecting one of the two previous screening options, women can now choose to have just an HPV test every five years, if all prior tests are normal.
 Abnormal results usually require further testing.
 Speak to your doctor about what is recommended in your situation.